mark8m/course-docs/docs/project-expectations.md

 Based on the planned **tasks**, set up and keep current Github Issues.

+Close issues by tagging them in a Pull Request or commit (see <https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue>).

-## Teamwork
+### Teamwork

 This document includes two sections:

 1. Team canvas
 2. Belbin team roles

-### Team canvas
+#### Team canvas

 The Team canvas should be based on the template found here <http://theteamcanvas.com/use>/.
-You may choose the Basic or the Full version of the canvas.
+You must choose the Full version of the canvas.

 Use the instructions to facilitate the Team canvas session.
 An in-person session is recommended.
 However, if you choose an online format, you may use Mural or any other whiteboard tool.
 While creating your Team canvas, think about the high-level roles of each team member (e.g.: Scrum Master, Product Owner, Frontend Developer, Backend Developer, QA Engineer, DevOps Engineer, UI/UX Designer, Floater etc.).
 Think about which roles are necessary for your project.
 Each team member may be assigned to multiple roles, and each role may include multiple team members.